Medical Conditions and Pregnancy

 A glucose screening test is usually done between 24 and 28 weeks of pregnancy.
-This test involves drinking a special glucose drink followed by measurement of the blood sugar level one hour later.
+This test involves drinking a special glucose drink followed by measurement of the blood sugar level 1 hour later.

 Treatment for gestational diabetes

-Specific treatment for gestational diabetes will be determined by your physician or midwife based on:
+Specific treatment for gestational diabetes will be determined by your healthcare provider or midwife based on:

 Your age, overall health, and medical history